 Doughboy – Yo, cuz, I know why you got outta the car last night… shouldn’t have been there in the first place.
 You don’t want that shit to come back to haunt you.
 I ain’t been up this early in a long time.
 I turned on the TV this morning, they had this shit on about… about living in a violent world.
 Showed all these foreign places… I started thinking, man, either they don’t know, don’t show, or don’t care about what’s going on in the hood.
 Man, all this foreign shit, and they didn’t have shit on my brother, man.

 In the years since Boyz n the Hood‘s release, inner city life has been commercialised to such a degree that Singleton’s characters have become impotent stereotypes, video games such as the Grand Theft Auto series glamourizing the very violence the movie condemns.
-Rap is no longer about survival, it is about greed and consumerism, and the world’s biggest corporations, the same who fund the media and influence the government, have turned inner city violence into a generic commodity, shaping the culture with consumer goods and in many ways encouraging such violence and the capitalist society that motivates it.
-Boyz n the Hood couldn’t be any different.
-Crucially, it is a movie entrenched in legitimacy, a social commentary of great wisdom and monumental importance, and while the educated and resolute Furious spells out the sociopolitical ills of his brothers, the movie never condescends to its younger audience, and there is as much wisdom to be found in the incoherent musings of the young and fractious, who although lacking any kind of traditional education prove themselves capable of the kind of profundity that can only be acquired through raw experience.
+Rap is no longer about survival, it is about greed and consumerism, and the world’s biggest corporations, the same who fund the media, influencing government policies and shaping public opinion, have turned inner city violence into a generic commodity, exploiting violent culture with consumer goods and dreams of wealth and prestige.
+Boyz n the Hood is the antithesis of such sentiments.
+Crucially, it is a movie entrenched in legitimacy, a social commentary of deep compassion and monumental importance.
+While the educated and resolute Furious spells out the sociopolitical ills of his brothers, the movie never condescends to its younger audience, and there is as much wisdom to be found in the incoherent musings of the young and fractious, who although lacking any kind of traditional education prove themselves capable of the kind of profundity that can only be acquired through raw experience.
 As Doughboy so devastatingly points out, “It just goes on and on, you know.
 Next thing you know, somebody might try and smoke me.
 Don’t matter, doe.
 We all gotta go sometime.”